 Kegels are a known pelvic floor exercise done through the repetition of contracting and relaxing your pelvic floor muscles.
 Despite their popularity, Kegels aren’t the best way to keep your pelvic floor healthy and in some cases, they might actually do more harm than good!

 Try Yoga and Pilates, instead.
 Both are great low-impact workouts focused on breathing techniques and body weight resistance to improve overall well-being.

 The Bridge Pose, for example, is one of Yoga’s pelvic floor exercises that strengthens the pelvic floor muscles.
-Other deep breathing exercises and pelvic floor relaxation techniques can also help your vagina tighten and/or (most importantly) rest properly.

 5. Maintain a Healthy Diet